-- 1.Aligns with a School Board and Professional Development Council approved component for recertificfation - 2.
-Meets the minimum time limit - 3.
+- 1. Aligns with a School Board and Professional Development Council approved component for recertific fation - 2.
+Meets the minimum time limit (at least 1 hour) - 3.
 Meets the state requirements relative to student performance change

 In order to earn points for an approved district Inservice activity, an individual must: